 Kelesidis is a small production winery.
 The 2006 Merchali is smooth and balanced everyday drinking wine that also has the potential to last 20 years.

 Elinos is a family winery now run by a twin brother and sister.
 Tasting their wine on two occasions, it shows how it pays to revisit a wine.
-My first experience with the Naoussa 2007, I found the wine tighter and with more acidity.
+In my first experience with the Naoussa 2007, I found the wine tighter and with more acidity.
 Perhaps the wine needed to air longer.
-Tasting the wine a day later, I discovered that this was probably my favorite from Naoussa.
-The wine was smooth and balanced and very together showing the best virtues that Xinomavro and the Naoussa region has to offer.
+Tasting the wine a day later, I discovered this was probably my favorite from Naoussa.
+The wine was smooth and balanced and very together, showing the best virtues that Xinomavro and the Naoussa region have to offer.
 This winery is located in the northern portion of Naoussa.

 Note: Common to the wine industry, this writer was hosted to the wine sampled.
 While it has not influenced this review, the writer believes in full disclosure